2sxc-dev/unit-test-assets-eav-db/README.md

 folder so that all unit tests can pass.

+Restore to a name `eav-testing` in your local SQL Server.

 ## Requirements

 - 2sxc DEV ENV in `C:\Projects\2sxc\`
 - SQL SERVER 2019 DEVELOPER EDITION installed as localhost default instance
 - restore.bat sql script and automated tests will use windows integrated trusted connection to sql database

 ## Steps

 1. clone this repo as `C:\Projects\2sxc\unit-test-assets-eav-db`
 1. `CD C:\Projects\2sxc\unit-test-assets-eav-db`
 1. run `restore.bat` to restore [eav-unit-test-temp] database